purplemonkeymad/PurpleDevTools/README.md

 You can use more complex classes, but you will want to update the New verb command to create a constructor, and the Get verb command will expect a Deserialized.Typename to cast to the Type.

+### New-ConfigurationCommand

+Template for creating a configuration commands from a specified type.
+This is a way to get a static configuration that is saved to disk.

+Works best on basic powershell classes, with only properties.
+Each property on the target class will be a parameter on the set command.

+Remember to include your class definition in your module if needed.

+## Notes on Dependencies

-It requires the EPS (Embedded Powershell) module for the template system.
+Some commands require the EPS (Embedded Powershell) module for the template system.
 You can install it with the following command:

     Install-Module EPS